 Dry environments caused by heating, air conditioning, or a fan can exacerbate your eye strain symptoms.

 In most cases, some lifestyle modifications can reduce your eye strain.
 If you work on a computer during the day, you should look away from your screen and focus on something in the distance, approximately 20 feet away, for at least 20 seconds.
-Dr. Rezvani might refer to this practice as the 20/20/20 rule.
+We refer to this practice as the 20/20/20 rule.

 You should also blink your eyes a few times to make sure you’re spreading tears over your eyes to keep them moisturized.
 Using artificial tears or eye drops can also reduce your symptoms.
 We will advise you on the type of artificial tears that are most appropriate for your eyes.